Future plans for HETAS

 Important causes such as consumer education, domestic burning guidance, carbon monoxide safety, source apportionment efforts, regular chimney sweeping and appliance maintenance, and using a trusted HETAS Registered Installer are just a few of the ways we will continue to champion best practices in the industry and aid in minimising domestic combustion emissions.

 The Cleaner Choice certification scheme provides consumers with the assurance that their appliance produces minimal emissions.
-Cleaner Choice certified appliances go above and beyond current requirements, producing at least 50% less emissions that limits in UK smoke control areas, demonstrating a manufacturer’s commitment to emissions reduction.
+Cleaner Choice certified appliances go above and beyond current requirements, producing at least 50% less emissions than limits in UK smoke control areas, demonstrating a manufacturer’s commitment to emissions reduction.

 The HETAS Advice Hub provides advice to consumers, keeping them informed on the best way to utilise their appliance and how to avoid any potentially hazardous behaviours.
 HETAS is committed to creating a cleaner, safer, and more sustainable environment and we understand that by empowering consumers to burn responsibly and safely, emissions can continue to be minimised.